-Because terminology may vary from state to state and may change over time, this handbook uses certain standard terminology to provide consistency.
+Because terminology may vary from State to State and may change over time, this handbook uses certain standard terminology to provide consistency.

 - Agency.
-The term "Agency" is used throughout this handbook to refer to the Rural Housing Service (RHS) within the U.S. Department of Agriculture (USDA) that is responsible for the administration of the Multi-Family Housing programs. - Approval Official.
+The term "Agency" is used throughout this handbook to refer to the Rural Housing Service (RHS) within the U.S. Department of Agriculture (USDA) that is responsible for administration of the Multi-Family Housing programs. - Approval Official.
 This term is used whenever someone other than the Loan Servicer must approve an action.

 - Borrower.
 The term "borrower" refers to one or more individuals who are receiving Agency assistance through a Multi-Family Housing program in the form of a loan or a grant. - Leadership Designee.
-This term refers to the Agency staff person with delegated decision-making authority for a specific aspect of the program. - Management Agent.
+This term is used to refer to the leadership in a Regional Office or the Agency staff person to whom the leadership has delegated decision-making authority for a specific aspect of the program. - Management Agent.
 A "management agent" is an entity that contracts with the borrower to perform the management functions necessary to effectively operate a multi-family housing project. - MFH Servicing Official.
-This term refers to Agency staff with responsibility for ensuring that multi-family housing borrowers comply with program requirements and for servicing loan accounts.
+This term refers to Agency Staff with responsibility for ensuring that multi-family housing borrowers comply with program requirements and for servicing loan accounts.